warmcat/lws-esp32-factory/README.md

 upload file button or the autonomous update facility in the Factory App.
 The bootloader requires it to not only be flashed, but marked as bootable.

-Subsequently you can just reflash the OTA partition with `make flash_ota` or use the upload or autonomous update stuff in the -factory app.
+Subsequently you can just reflash the OTA partition with `make lws_flash_ota` or use the upload or autonomous update stuff in the -factory app.

 ## Note for Firefox users